-Successful completion of Geometry (full year course) and Algebra 2 and instructor approval is required.
+Successful completion of Geometry and Algebra 2 and instructor approval is required.
 Students must complete the linked application and placement test and be approved before registering.
 The well-prepared applicant is familiar with the fundamentals of algebra and geometry and has the maturity to diligently complete the assigned homework and seek additional help when needed.
 Learning how to learn mathematics is stressed in this course, so students who are motivated to improve should apply.

 - High speed, broadband Internet

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures

 - Scanner or smart phone for submitting tests and homework

 Students will be graded on homework, projects, notes, tests and exams.
 Submitted student work will be graded and returned within one week of the due dates.
 Outside of class times, student may contact the teacher using the Canvas messages with any questions or concerns.